🌍 We are committed to serving all families in Queens. Learning materials and parent study-alongs available in multiple languages. Contact us

 Loops & Learning

-Students explore how actions loop back on themselves — and how AI uses the same feedback mechanics to learn.
+Students explore how actions loop back on themselves — and how AI tools use the same feedback mechanics to process information.
 A live roleplay simulation brings the concept to life before students train their first image classifier.

 Week 03